GONGSHUKAI/USPTO_LLM/README.md

 Prompt is used to guide the large language model to generate the standardized heterogeneous directed graph of USPTO-LLM.
 The prompt is stored in the `Prompt` folder, including the `.txt` and `.json` versions of the prompt.

+### Supplement

+In the `Supplement` folder, `annotation_process.pdf` provides the detailed annotation process of the USPTO-LLM dataset, including the detailed design of prompt, the process of the pattern repair technique, and the mechanism of our two-round generation strategy.

 ##### Training_Info

 The following table shows the performance of different large language models used in this work to generate heterogeneous directed graphs in the USPTO-LLM dataset.